madebygps/azure-spot-finder/README.md

 - **Utils** (`api/utils/`): Caching and utilities

 Features 30-minute TTL caching for performance and dependency injection for clean testability.

+## Known Limitations and Implementation Notes

+### Architecture Detection

+The tool determines CPU architecture (x64 vs ARM64) using **hardcoded naming pattern matching** rather than querying Azure SDK metadata directly.
+This is a pragmatic workaround for the current Azure SDK limitations:

+- **ARM64 Detection**: Looks for specific patterns in SKU names like `pls`, `pds`, `ps_`, `eps`, `epds` (e.g., Dplsv5, Dpsv6, Epsv5)
+- **x64 Detection**: Falls back to x64 for all other SKUs (Ds, Es, Fs, etc.)

+**Implementation location**: `api/clients/compute_client.py` in `_extract_sku_specs()`

+**Potential improvements**: This approach works reliably for current Azure SKU naming conventions, but could break if Microsoft changes their naming patterns.
+A more robust solution would query Azure's hardware profile APIs directly when such APIs become available.

+### Eviction Rate Data Source

+Spot VM eviction rates are obtained by **replicating the same Azure Resource Graph query that the Azure Portal uses** rather than through an official public API:

+- **Data source**: Azure Resource Graph `SpotResources` table via batch API
+- **Query**: Uses the same KQL query that powers the Azure Portal's spot instance eviction rate displays
+- **Authentication**: Requires standard Azure Management API permissions

+**Implementation location**: `api/clients/eviction_client.py`

+**Important considerations**:

+- This approach provides the same data users see in the Azure Portal
+- The query structure could potentially change if Microsoft updates their internal portal implementation
+- No official public API exists specifically for eviction rate data as of this implementation
+- Rate limiting applies per Azure's standard Resource Graph quotas

+**Potential improvements**: Monitor for official Azure APIs that expose eviction rate data directly.
+Microsoft may provide dedicated endpoints for this data in the future.

+### Authentication Requirements

+The tool requires Azure credentials with permissions for:

+- **Compute Management API**: To list VM SKUs and capabilities
+- **Resource Graph API**: To query spot eviction rates
+- **Retail Prices API**: For pricing data (when enabled)

+Users must ensure their Azure credentials (via Azure CLI, managed identity, or service principal) have appropriate permissions for these services.

 ## Development